Matsuyama takes historic ninth PGA TOUR victory at Genesis, Theegala 37th - www.lokmattimes.com

 "You know, to win in this tournament was one of my goals ever since I became a pro.
 After Tiger being the host, that goal became a lot bigger.
 A little disappointed I wasn't able to take a picture with Tiger today," smiled Matsuyama, who won the Masters Tournament in 2021 to become Japan's first male major champion.

-Woods did offer his congratulations to the newest PGA TOUR Signature event champion, who also became the second Asian to win The Genesis Invitational following Chinese Taipei’s T.C.
+Woods did offer his congratulations to the newest PGA TOUR Signature event champion, who also became the second Asian to win The Genesis Invitational following Chinese Taipei's T.C.
 Chen in 1987.
-“Congratulations to @hidekiofficial_ on an incredible win at @thegenesisinv.
-I was watching all day and seeing a record breaking 62 and coming from six shots back is truly special,” the American legend posted on X (formerly Twitter).
+"Congratulations to @hidekiofficial_ on an incredible win at @thegenesisinv.
+I was watching all day and seeing a record-breaking 62 and coming from six shots back is truly special," the American legend posted on X.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app